Digital power meter

 Home office

-I use a quite simple setup with an older Lenovo ThinkPad X1 Yoga (1st gen) laptop (with Ubuntu Linux), and 2 externals monitors, connected via docking station.
+I use a quite simple setup with an older Lenovo ThinkPad X1 Yoga (1st gen) laptop (with Ubuntu Linux), and 2 external monitors, connected via a docking station.

 home office setupMy home office setup.